-How to Cook Lentils: Easy Step-by-Step Guides
+How to Cook Lentils: The Ultimate Easy Step-by-Step Guide

 Different Types of Lentils

 There are a variety of lentils widely available on the market, each with it’s own flavor profile and texture.
-Often, the answer to “How do you cook lentils?” or “How long do you cook lentils” is based on the variety you choose!
+Often, the answer to “How do you cook lentils?” or “How long do you cook lentils” is based on the variety you choose.

 Red, Orange, and Yellow Lentils